 Reading Time: 2 minutes

-When you decide to open a site, a blog, an E-Commerce site, the first thing to do is definitely to buy a domain.
+When you decide to open a site, a blog, or an e-commerce site, the first thing to do is definitely to buy a domain.
 But what exactly is a domain?

-This question often, which for many may seem trivial, in reality is not, especially for those who enter the world of the web for the first time.
-In fact, those who are only now approaching this world need clarity in this sense.
-So for an informed choice, it is right to have clear ideas and know what is meant by domain and how to choose the right one for us.
+This question, which may appear trivial to many, is not, especially for those who are new to the internet.
+Those who are only now approaching this world need clarity in this sense.
+So, to make an informed decision, we should have clear ideas about what domains are and how to choose the best one for us.

 So what is a domain?

-So let’s try to actually understand what we are talking about …
+So let’s try to understand what we are talking about.

-A domain, to put it simply, is nothing more than the web address of your site.
-Basically it is a name consisting of numbers and letters, with which you can access the server where your site is housed.
+To put it simply, it is nothing more than the web address of your site.
+It is a name consisting of numbers and letters, with which you can access the server where your site is housed.

-It therefore becomes essential to choose a domain that identifies your company and is able to make it recognized and remembered.
+Therefore, it becomes essential to choose a domain that identifies your company and can make it recognized and remembered.

-But there are different types of domains, such as first and second level domains.
+However, there are different types of domains, such as first and second-level domains.
 But what are the differences?

 Top-level domains